John Maynard Keynes – British economist – Father of Keynesian Economics is on the left.

 First a little bit about how the economy works.

-How money is created in our economy.
+What is money and how is money created in our economy.

 Any discussion on how we correctly maintain the value of the US dollar, increase employment, and stabilize our economy must start with the question: What is money in the United States of America?
 Ninety-seven percent (97%) of our money is created by private banks as they make loans.
 Three percent (3%) of our money is represented by paper Federal Reserve Notes and the US Treasury minted metal coins.
-Because private banks create the majority of our money with debt, we must primarily be concerned with how much money is created by private banks, and when they create the money (debt) in the private sector.
-We must change what people invest in, and when they make those investments during the high appreciation/inflation cycle to correctly control appreciation/inflation psychology.
+Because private banks create the majority of our money with debt, we must primarily be concerned with how much money is produced by banks, and when they create the money (debt) in the private sector.
+We must change what people invest in, and when they make those investments during the high appreciation/inflation cycle to correctly control high appreciation/inflation psychology.
 In real estate, it is “location, location, location!!
 In macroeconomics, it is timing, timing, timing!!!

 How the Federal Reserve’s monetary works, and how it affects the economy.